specklesystems/speckle-docs/user/revit/features.md

 <img class="rounded-dropshadow" src="./img-revit/features-design-options.png" width=250>

-### How does it work?
+### How Does it Work?

-If the selection filter is set to **Everything**, the Connector sends the **Main Model** and any objects that are part of a **primary** design option by default.
-To publish other options with the Main Model, simply select any other option from the Design Options drop-down.
+If the selection filter is set to **Everything**, the Connector sends the **Main model** and any objects that are part of a **primary** design option by default.
+To publish other options with the Main model, simply select any other option from the Design Options drop-down.

 ### Using 3D Views